-The bill amends the Revised Code to strengthen protections against unauthorized use of an individual's persona and addresses the growing concern of deepfake recordings.
+The bill amends the Revised Code to strengthen protections against the unauthorized use of an individual's persona and addresses the growing concern of deepfake recordings.
 It redefines "persona" to include an individual's name, voice, signature, photograph, image, likeness, or distinctive appearance without requiring commercial value.
-New definitions for "deepfake recording" and "malicious deepfake recording" are introduced, mandating that individuals obtain written consent from the depicted person before creating or distributing such recordings.
-The bill also allows for civil actions against violators, enabling individuals to seek actual or statutory damages, as well as punitive damages in certain cases.
+New definitions for "deepfake recording" and "malicious deepfake recording" are introduced, mandating that individuals obtain written consent before creating or distributing such recordings.
+The bill allows individuals harmed by violations to pursue civil actions for damages and clarifies that consent is not necessary for certain uses, such as news reporting or political campaigns.

 Statutes affected: As Introduced: 2741.01, 2741.02, 2741.05, 2741.06, 2741.09, 2905.11